Educators Worry Revamped GED Will Be Too Pricey

-"We basically educate approximately 800 people a day.
-It is open enrollment, so when somebody gets an epiphany and says, I need to get my high school diploma so that I can get a job, they can walk through the doors and they can get it here.
+"We basically educate approximately 800 people a day," says Walker, an assistant principal at the center.
+"It is open enrollment, so when somebody gets an epiphany and says, 'I need to get my high school diploma so that I can get a job,' they can walk through the doors, and they can get [their GED] here."

-"Historically, states have chosen to subsidize the GED test, some partially and some in its entirety.
-The state then chooses what to charge test takers for the test.
-And the state bears, or has historically borne, all of the costs associated with the delivery of that test and the scoring.
+"Historically, states have chosen to subsidize the GED test; some partially and some in its entirety," Trask says.
+"The state then chooses what to charge test takers for the test.
+And the state bears — or has historically born — all of the costs associated with the delivery of that test and the scoring."

-WALKER: It is going to be prohibitive .
-When we have $13, people come here with pennies and nickels, bringing us change to pay for their GED.
-It's going to be a class issue.
-People who have no money will never be able to actually take the GED.
+"It is going to be prohibitive ...
+People come here with pennies and nickels, bringing us change to pay for their GED," Walker says.
+"So it's going to be a class issue.
+People who have no money will never be able to actually take the GED."

-"So if we don't show them how to use a computer, they're never going to be able to pass the GED because they won't be able to do it online.
-And that's the way they're going to be delivering the test.
+"So if we don't show them how to use a computer, they're never going to be able to pass the GED, because they won't be able to do it online — and that's the way they're going to be delivering the test," Walker says.

 Though the GED is by far America's most popular high school equivalency credential, states are starting to explore other options.
-New York has put out a request for proposal to companies that might be able to create an alternative test.
+New York, for example, has put out a request for proposals to companies that might be able to create an alternative test.